michbur/dpcR/inst/dpcReport/download_report1.md

 ### R code

 dpcReport is written in [R language](https://cran.r-project.org/) using functions from **dpcR** package (see About panel).
 The analysis, instead of the using dpcReport, may be also conducted using the R environment.
 In this case check the box "R code used in the report generation".
 The report will contain ready to use code, which reproduces every step of the analysis performed in dpcReport.
-Moreover, if you customize any of the input variables, the generated code will be appropriately modified.
+In addition to this, if you customize any of the input variables, the generated code will be appropriately modified.

 ## Choose elements of the report